gjr80/weewx-stackedwindrose/readme.txt

         skin = StackedWindRose
         HTML_ROOT = /use/this/folder

-7)  Restart weewx:
+7)  Restart weeWX:

     $ sudo /etc/init.d/weewx stop
     $ sudo /etc/init.d/weewx start

 8)  This will result in the windrose image file being generated during each report generation cycle.
-Generation can be confirmed by inspecting the weewx log, there should be a line similar to this amongst the report generation
+Generation can be confirmed by inspecting the weeWX log, there should be a line similar to this amongst the report generation
 output:

     Aug  9 00:30:16 jessie2 weewx[1236]: imageStackedWindRose: Generated 1
                     images for StackedWindRose in 0.01 seconds